 In-group writing: Each week, workshop members will take part in 1-3 prompt-based writing exercises.
 These exercises are an opportunity to experiment and explore new ideas without expectation or judgement.
 In-group writing is shared for feedback, but is treated as rough work not yet ready for questions or criticism.
 Feedback on these pieces is limited to what we remember, or what stays with us.

-Manuscript review: In the AWA method, a manuscript is a piece of writing that you have evolved beyond the rough stage.
-It is typed, flushed out, spell checked and sometimes fact checked.
-Since manuscripts are more polished than rough work, they can support balanced feedback.
-This can include questions for the author, and comments about where we as readers get lost.
+Manuscript review: In the AWA method, a manuscript is a piece of writing that has evolved beyond the rough stage.
+It is typed, revised, spell checked and sometimes fact checked.
+As manuscripts are more polished than rough work they can support balanced feedback, including questions for the author, and comments about where we as readers get lost.
 Specific suggestions for improvement are generally discouraged (see quote below).

 Through balanced feedback and the accountability of having to share your work with others, each participant will be able to evolve and “finish” one or more pieces during the workshop.